-Kim Erick worked crazy long hours in the banking industry for 16 years before deciding to make the leap into launching her own business, Home Time Bookkeeping.
-In this work-at-home spotlight, we interview Kim, who shares her story on how she came to offer virtual tax consulting services and having flexible hours have changed her life.
+Kim Erick worked crazy long hours in the banking industry for 16 years before deciding to make the leap into launching her own business, Home Time Business Services.
+In this work-at-home spotlight, we interview Kim, who answers the question “Is being a tax preparer worth it?” and shares her story on how she started a virtual tax prep services business and why she loves it.

-If you’re curious about how to be a tax consultant, you’ll be interested in Kim’s journey and her advice on the characteristics and skills required to be effective in the business.
+If you’re curious about how to start a tax prep business, you’ll be interested in Kim’s journey and her advice on the characteristics and skills required to be effective in the business.

 Over to you, Kim!